What is an endurance or sportive bike?

 Canyon Endurace AL 7.0 Disc endurance road bike

-Fitted with 28mm tyres and disc brakes, the Endurace from Canyon bikes is designed for all-day riding adventures – but the geometry is still racey enough to provide a fast and fun ride.
+Fitted with 28mm tires and disc brakes, the Endurace from Canyon bikes is designed for all-day riding adventures, but the geometry is still racey enough to provide a fast and fun ride.

-Available in carbon or aluminium, we tested an alloy model and were impressed with its ride quality and its Shimano Ultegra 6800 drivetrain.
-For 2019, Canyon has specced the same model with Shimano 105, and the Ultegra model now costs £1,649.
-Alternatively, you can get a carbon version, with prices starting at £1799 and coming equipped with Shimano 105.
+Available in carbon or aluminum, we tested an alloy model and were impressed with its ride quality and its Shimano Ultegra 6800 drivetrain.
+For 2019, Canyon has specced the same model with Shimano 105, which now £1,649 / $1,899 Alternatively, you can get a carbon version, with prices starting at £1799 / $2,199 and coming equipped with Shimano 105.

 Read more: Canyon Endurance AL 7.0 review

-Giant Defy Advanced 2 2019 endurance road bike
+Giant Defy Advanced Pro 1 endurance road bike

 With a relaxed position and stable ride, those long miles will be eaten with ease aboard any of the Defy models.